-- 7.1 The Panel must, having had regard to the representations, take such of the steps mentioned in 7.2 as it considers appropriate for the promotion of the licensing objectives. - 7.2 The steps are:- - to grant the licence as applied for (subject to any conditions consistent with the applicant's operating schedule); - to grant the licence subject to any modified conditions that Members consider appropriate for the promotion of the licensing objectives; - to reject the whole or part of the application. - 7.3 If the Panel decides to grant the licence, it will be subject to any mandatory conditions relevant to alcohol sales (as listed in paragraph 5.20.2 of the council's policy see Annex C). - 7.4 Section 176 of the Licensing Act 2003 prohibits the sale or supply of alcohol from premises which are used primarily for the retailing of petrol.
-If the application is granted and the primary use of the premises subsequently becomes that of a garage rather than a shop, the licence would no longer authorise any alcohol sales.
+- 7.1 The Panel must, having had regard to the representations, take such of the steps mentioned in 7.2 as it considers appropriate for the promotion of the licensing objectives. - 7.2 The steps are:- - to grant the licence as applied for (subject to any conditions consistent with the applicant's operating schedule); - to grant the licence subject to any modified conditions that Members consider appropriate for the promotion of the licensing objectives; - to reject the whole or part of the application. - 7.3 If the Panel decides to grant the licence, any mandatory conditions listed in paragraph 5.20.2 of the council's policy (see Annex D) must be imposed except where the activity to which the condition relates is not authorised by the licence.